garden-io/garden/docs/misc/deprecations.md

 <h2 id="remoteworkflows">Remote workflow configuration fields in Workflow configs</h2>

 The remote workflows feature is deprecated and will be removed in a future release.

+<h2 id="nginxingresscontroller"><code>setupIngressController: nginx</code> in the <code>kubernetes</code> and <code>local-kubernetes</code> providers</h2>

+The bundled nginx ingress controller is deprecated and will be removed in a future release.
+Garden now ships a Traefik ingress controller as a replacement.
+To migrate, run `garden plugins kubernetes migrate-ingress-controller` and set `setupIngressController: traefik` in your provider configuration.

+The bundled nginx ingress controller is deprecated.
+Garden now ships Traefik as a replacement.
+To migrate:

+1. Run `garden plugins kubernetes migrate-ingress-controller` to uninstall nginx and install Traefik.
+2. Update your provider configuration to set `setupIngressController: traefik`.
+3. Update `ingressClass` from `nginx` to `traefik` if explicitly set.
+4. If you use any nginx-specific ingress annotations, you will need to migrate those manually.